-The Term Auction Facility allocates preannounced m units of liquidity through an auction.
+TAF allocates preannounced m units of liquidity through an auction.
 In the auction, banks that decide to participate submit simultaneously their sealed bids, which are required to be higher than the preannounced minimum bid $r_A$ .
 After receiving all of the bids, the auctioneer ranks them from highest to lowest.
 The auction takes a uniform-price format: All winners pay the same interest rate, which is referred to as the stop-out rate s, and losers do not pay anything.
 If there are fewer bids than the units of liquidity provided, each bidder receives a loan and pays $r_A$ .
 If there are more bidders than the total liquidity, each of the m highest bidders receives one unit of liquidity by paying the highest losing bid.
-Formally, suppose there are lbidders in total.
-If $l \le m$ , each bidding bank receives a loan by paying $s = r_A$ .
-If l > m, each of the m highest bidding banks receives one unit of liquidity by paying the $m + 1^{st}$ highest bid.
+Formally, suppose there are l bidders in total.
+If $l \leq m$ , each bidding bank receives a loan by paying $s = r_A$ .
+If l > m, each of the m highest bidding banks receives a loan of pay anything the $m + 1^{st}$ highest bid.
 The remaining l - m banks do not pay anything and, of course, do not receive any liquidity.

-We have modeled the TAF auction as an extended second-price auction: All winning parties pay the highest losing bid.
+We have modeled TAF as an extended second-price auction: All winning parties pay the highest losing bid.
 In reality, TAF is closer to an extended first-price auction: All winning banks pay the lowest winning bid.
 The two auctions generate the same revenue for the auction and the same expected payoffs for the bidders, by the revenue equivalence theorem (Myerson, 1981), and consequently make the same borrowing decisions.
 We present the analysis with the extended second-price auction because it is notationally simpler, as it is a weakly dominant strategy for each bank to bid the maximum interest rate it is willing to pay (Vickrey, 1961).